8rents/codespaces-nodejs-template/README.md

-# codespaces-nodejs-template
+# Vanilla Nodejs Codespace Template

-Vanilla nodejs environment for quick node development or to build more specialized node environments based off of
+> *Vanilla nodejs environment for quick node development or to build more specialized node environments based off of*

+---